IrdurDev/espectro-audio-generator-irdurdev/README.md

 ### 3. Purpose and Operation
 The primary goal is to transform plain text into **spectral audio**.
 The output file contains no audible speech; instead, the text is encoded into the frequencies.
 The content is only visible when the audio is analyzed with a **spectrogram**.

-**NOTE:** For Linux users, it is not necessary to have Python 3 installed according to the tests performed.

 ---

 ## 🇪🇸 Español